-A Neutrino is a light electrically-neutral elementary Particle, specifically a Fermion, i.e., has half-integer spin, in this way like electrons, quarks and things made of quarks.
+A Neutrino is a light electrically-neutral elementary Particle, specifically a Fermion, i.e., has half-integer spin, in this way like electrons, quarks and nucleons.

-The mass of neutrinos is unknown though it is known there are three types, each with its independent mass, some constraints are known regarding the ratio of the masses, and it has been established that the mass is very likely to be less than 0.12 eV/c2.
-Cosmology-related astronomical observations have as a goal, to determine neutrinos' mass given its total effect on the universe.
+Three types of neutrinos are known (aka Neutrino Flavors, Neutrino Families, Neutrino Species).
+It is also known that they come in three masses, but you cannot determine a specific neutrino's type and its mass as well (an uncertainty imposed by its Quantum Mechanics in a similar manner to the Heisenberg Uncertainty Principle).
+Some constraints are known regarding the ratios of the three masses, and it has been established that each mass is very likely to be less than 0.12 eV/c2.
+Cosmology-related astronomical observations have as a goal, to determine neutrinos' mass given the resulting effect on the universe.

 Speculation exists that there might be a fourth species, currently termed a Sterile Neutrino, sterile in that it does not react in the manner currently used to investigate neutrinos.
 Also, that there might be more than one, e.g., a set of three more, all sterile.
 Some theories suggest it (or one of the three) could have sufficient mass to constitute Dark Matter, i.e., a WIMP.

 Neutrinos below a certain mass are "light" (Light Neutrinos).
 Given the upper limit established on the mass of observed neutrinos, they are all in this category.
 If there are more massive neutrinos such as the sterile neutrino, these would be considered Heavy Neutrinos.
 Cosmological observation is considered to have eliminated a middle ground, i.e., there is a gap between the masses of known neutrinos and the possible heavy neutrinos.